Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-Stojkovic and Dai's study on the many-body behavior of a Majorana fermion system implies that Majorana-like behavior is severely suppressed in the low-density, ultra low-temperature limit, and that, in this limit, the Majorana statistical distribution is identical to the regular Fermi-Dirac distribution.
-The goal of this paper is to derive the exact form of the non-interacting Majorana distribution function and see explicitly how the resulting statistics at zero and finite temperature differs from that of the traditional Fermi-Dirac system.
+Stojkovic and Dai's study implies that the mutual annihilation of Majorana fermions that obey the fundamental laws of the Standard Model is severely suppressed in the low-density, ultra low-temperature limit, and that, in this limit, the Majorana statistical distribution is identical to the regular Fermi-Dirac distribution.
+The goal of this paper is to derive the exact form of the non-interacting Majorana-Schwinger distribution function and see explicitly how the resulting statistics at zero and finite temperature differs from that of the traditional Fermi-Dirac system.
 Outside dark matter cosmology, the subtle interplay of particle-particle annihilation and Pauli exclusion in the Majorana system is often overlooked.
-For example, the Majorana gas is often argued to have a chemical potential $\mu=0$ as a direct consequence of non-conservation of particle number, and unphysical similarities are often drawn between the bosonic photon gas and the fermionic Majorana system \cite{Srivastava}.
-Such an interpretation completely overlooks the anti-symmetric nature of the many-body Majorana system, and completely disregards the above studies on neutralino annihilation.
+For example, a general Majorana gas is often argued to have a chemical potential $\mu=0$ as a direct consequence of non-conservation of particle number, and unphysical similarities are often drawn between the bosonic photon gas and the fermionic Majorana system \cite{Srivastava}.
+Such an interpretation overlooks the anti-symmetric nature of the many-body Majorana system, and completely disregards the above studies on neutralino annihilation.
 Moreover, the non-conservation of particle number is not by any means a strong indicator of zero chemical potential.
 It can be shown that the chemical potential for light from non-incandescent sources may achieve a non-zero value, and in general the $\mu$ of a photon gas could take on any value due to reactions with collective excitations of matter \cite{Wurfel, Herrmann, Landsberg}.
 The most straight-forward argument for $\mu=0$ in blackbody radiation is to build the distribution function from a microscopic argument and compare with the Bose-Einstein distribution \cite{Bai}.
-In a similar fashion, to build a statistical model of Majorana fermions that correctly deals with particle annihilation, we must start from a microscopic counting argument and build the Majorana distribution without making any prior assumptions on the system.
-From the above arguments, there might be a fraction of the low-temperature Majorana gas that exhibits mutual pairwise annihilation as we raise the temperature, but there remains a fermionic component that does not exhibit this annihilation.
+In a similar fashion, to build a statistical model of our Majorana-Schwinger fermions that correctly deals with particle annihilation, we must start from a microscopic counting argument and build the Majorana-Schwinger distribution without making any prior assumptions on the system.
+From the above arguments, there might be a fraction of the low-temperature Majorana-Schwinger gas that exhibits mutual pairwise annihilation as we raise the temperature, but there remains a fermionic component that does not exhibit this annihilation.
 The existence of this fermionic component will thus ensure a non-zero chemical potential in the entirety of the low-temperature system.